 While analysing the financial data and reading annual report etc., the investor will keep on facing questions about the company and its activities.
 Seeking answers to these questions will keep on guiding the investor ahead in the analysis journey.

 5) What to do in case one does not find sufficient data (even though there is no dearth of sources of Secondary Data) for a particular step in the framework of the analysis?
-Most importantly in case data is not available how to use surrogate indices?
+Most importantly in case of data is not available how to use surrogate indices?

 It is advisable to avoid the company where sufficient data as per investor’s preference is not available.
 Such companies may present negative surprises to the investor later on.
 Also, there is no dearth of companies in Indian markets.
-It is advised that the investor should move ahead to next company.
+It is advised that the investor should move ahead to the next company.

 6) Because over and above the framework you have laid out to analyze businesses I have seen in all your “Stock Analysis” articles a story which connects the dots for the readers.
 (For e.g. you began the analysis of this company by stating the health of the company during FY 08-10.)
 How do you build upon this?